psygo/magi/tasks.md

 # Tasks

-1. [ ] Refactor Comments
-2. [ ] ShapeInfoButtons `voteTotal` should be inside the dialog instead of a parameter
-3. [ ] Fix syncing between the canvas and the node modal.
+1. [ ] Fix syncing between the canvas and the node modal.
-4. [ ] Push IDs to the URL path
+2. [ ] Push IDs to the URL path

 ## Deployment